The Dot Theory

 To keep the site accountable, it is important to state boundaries upfront.

-Dot Theory does not, on its own, claim to:
+Dot Theory as a central claim does not, on its own, claim to:

 replace Quantum Mechanics or General Relativity